parrt/msds689/projects/iforest/iforest.md

         return self.root
 ```

-You will either a single tree node definition, or one for decision nodes and one for leaves.
-That implementation details up to you.
+You will need either a single tree node definition, or one for decision nodes and one for leaves.
+That implementation detail up to you.
+(I don't think that the type of the nodes is exposed to the support code I provide, but let me know if it is.)

 You also need to implement a function used by the scoring test rig: